-The Board of Trustees has decided to employ Azets as internal auditor.
+The Board of Trustees has decided to buy-in an internal audit service from Azets

-This option has been chosen because Azets does not provide an external audit to Westminster Academy Trust
+This option has been chosen because Azets does not provide an external audit to Westminster Academy Trust.

-His/her role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
 In particular the checks carried out in the current period included: